Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/2 - Swift Generics/README.md

 # Swift Generics

-An important design principle of the Swift programming language is progressive disclosure: the practice of revealing concepts over time as the user gains experience and confidence, rather than all at once.
-For example, you can use Swift as a beginner without understanding anything about protocols, even though you are using protocols every time you use even basic types like Int or String.

-Generics are another example of progressive disclosure.
-They are a powerful feature of Swift, but to use them, you should feel comfortable with the fundamentals of the language.
-Like any new concept, generics may seem confusing at first, but you've already mastered all the necessary concepts to start exploring them.
-By the end of this unit, you'll be using generics to make your projects more readable and maintainable.
+Generics are a powerful tool in Swift.
+They may seem confusing at first, but once you get familiar with the basics of the language, they become a fantastic way to make your projects more readable and maintainable.
+After mastering the concepts, you realize that generics are a great help in writing cleaner, abstract, and reusable code.
+They really make programming much more efficient and elegant!

 ## What I Learned

+- Understand the benefits of generics
-- How to identify generic types and methods by their syntax.
+- Identify generic types and methods based on the syntax of their definition
-- How to use generics to make code reusable.
-- How to use generics in conjunction with protocols.
+- Understand how protocols and generics work together
-- How to use associated types with protocols.
+- Understand the benefits of protocols with associated types

 ## Vocabulary
 - `associated type`: A type associated with a protocol that is specified when adopting the protocol.